Associate Vice Provost for Academic Administration

-Dr. Ellen Plummer has experience in higher education administration, women’s and diversity issues, project management, advocacy, social work, and has worked in private non-profit, and government environments.
-Responsibilities have included administration, grant writing and management, fundraising, policy development, budget, resource, and employee management, implementation of academic programs, teaching, academic advising, clinical supervision, counseling, organizing, and legislative advocacy.
+Dr. Ellen W. Plummer serves as associate vice provost for academic administration.
+She has experience in higher education administration, women’s and diversity issues, faculty development, grants and project management, advocacy, social work, and has worked in private non-profit, and government environments.

-Ellen joined Virginia Tech in the fall of 2000 as director of the Women’s Center.
-Prior to Tech, Ellen worked at Duke University and was affiliated with the UNC Chapel Hill School of Social Work.
-Ellen has worked throughout her career on advocacy and support programs designed to promote and advance the diversity of students, staff and faculty members.
-Her dissertation research focused on faculty search initiatives at ADVANCE institutions.
-Ellen teaches in the Virginia Tech Higher Education program.
+Plummer has worked throughout her career on advocacy and support programs designed to promote and advance the diversity of students, staff, and faculty members.
+Her dissertation research focused on faculty search initiatives at NSF Advance grant institutions.

-Ellen was born in the U.S. and raised in Mexico where she lived for close to 20 years.
-She came to the U.S. to go to Northfield Mount Hermon School and later completed a B.S. in Human Development and Family Relations and an M.S.W. in Community Organizing both from the University of Connecticut.
-She has a Ph.D. in Education Leadership and Policy Studies from Virginia Tech.
+Plummer was raised in Mexico where she lived for almost 20 years.
+She came to the United States to attend Northfield Mount Hermon School and later completed a B.S. in Human Development and Family Relations and an M.S.W. in community organizing both from the University of Connecticut.
+She holds a Ph.D. in Educational Leadership and Policy Studies from Virginia Polytechnic and State University.